JunchengDong0421/SakanaRM/README.md

 ### Pure Personal Use (not recommended)
 If you don't want to install or mess around with `docker`, plus you are using the server for yourself/with a few trusted people only (meaning less load, fewer papers), then it makes sense to only run the services as Python executables with Django and Flask's built-in development servers.
-Since the server doesn't run in a container environment anymore, you can configure ***SakanaCDNClient*** to use "http://localhost:5000/files" as ***"BASE_URL"*** if you run SakanaCDN on the same machine.
-Still, you need to **weight the risks** because the development servers are **not particularly secure, stable, or efficient**.
+Since the application doesn't run in a container environment anymore, you can configure ***SakanaCDNClient*** to use "http://localhost:5000/files" as ***"BASE_URL"*** if you run SakanaCDN on the same machine.
+Still, you must **weigh the risks** because the development servers are **not particularly secure, stable, or efficient** in their design.

 1. Remove all `gunicorn`, `mysqlclient`, `greenlet` and `gevent` dependencies from *SakanaRM/requirements.txt* and *SakanaCDN/requirements.txt*.